-- A note of RPL for admission or advanced entry must be kept in the student record in Quercus; - All credits transferred, or exemptions, awarded must appear on the student transcript in Quercus or other relevant system; - All LAP's/application documentation must be retained for a period of 1 years post-graduation; - RPL decisions must be reported to the RPL Oversight Committee ('the Committee') - All records, in as far as possible, should be kept in electronic format;
+- All RPL applications must be submitted by the applicant through Quercus; - All credits transferred, or exemptions, awarded must appear on the student transcript in Quercus; - All LAP's/application documentation must be retained for a period of 1 year post-graduation; - RPL decisions and statistics must be reported to the Postgraduate Programmes Management Committee (PPMC) on an annual basis.

-9. Governance.
-Academic Oversight and Quality Assurance
+9. Governance: Academic Oversight and Quality Assurance Governance Oversight

-Governance, oversight and arrangements for the regular monitoring and review of Recognition of Prior Learning activities across the Faculty of Medicine & Health Sciences will be through the RPL Oversight Committee.
+Governance, oversight and arrangements for the regular monitoring and review of Recognition of Prior Learning activities across the Faculty of Medicine & Health Sciences will be through the PPMC.

-Assessment of prior learning derived from RPL must attest to RCSI standards and quality assurance procedures and will be signed off by the Head of School and/or RPL Oversight Committee.
+Assessment of prior learning derived from RPL must attest to RCSI standards and quality assurance procedures and will be signed off by the Head of School/Department.